S=T for Shimura Varieties and Moduli Spaces of p-adic Shtukas: The excursion operators

-The restriction to the special fiber is important here, as otherwise $Hecke^{\text{loc},0}_{\mu| V^* \boxtimes \mu \boxtimes V,s} $ does not exist, see remark \ref{u803r4u3}.
-As always, $\mathscr{C}_{\sharp}^{+}$ being the pullback of $\mathscr{C}_{\sharp}^{\text{loc},+}$ follows ultimately from 6) of theorem \ref{gsatake}.
+The restriction to the special fiber is important here, as otherwise $\on{Hecke}^{\on{loc},(\{1\})|(\{1,2\},\{3\}),0}_{U| V^* \boxtimes U \boxtimes V,s} $ does not exist, see remark \ref{u803r4u3}.
+As always, $\mathscr{C}_{\sharp}^{+}$ being the pullback of $\mathscr{C}_{\sharp}^{\on{loc},+}$ follows ultimately from 6) of theorem \ref{gsatake}.
 Now we can compose the diagram (\ref{iweureyryei}) with the above restriction diagram, and obtain

-and $\mathscr{C}_{\sharp}^{W}$ is the pullback of $\mathscr{C}_{\sharp}^{\text{loc},+}$ along the diagram.
+and $\mathscr{C}_{\sharp}^{W}$ is the pullback of $\mathscr{C}_{\sharp}^{\on{loc},+}$ along the diagram.
 Up to truncation, this is precisely

-see appendix \ref{serepoir} for the notation of $a_{?}$, and \ref{qrerewrewrf} for the truncated Witt vector Hecke stacks and Shtukas.
-We know from appendix \ref{qrerewrewrf} that the truncated version does not change cohomology theory, so we can naturally view the cohomological correspondences on the (analytification of) truncated Hecke stacks or Shtukas as being defined on the untruncated ones.
+see appendix \ref{serepoir} for the notation of $a_{?}$, and \ref{qrerewrewrf} for the truncated Witt vector Hecke stacks and moduli spaces of Witt vector shtukas.
+We know from appendix \ref{qrerewrewrf} that the truncated version does not affect cohomology, so we can naturally view the cohomological correspondences on the (analytification of) truncated Witt vector Hecke stacks or moduli spaces of Witt vector shtukas as being defined on the untruncated ones.

 We can perform the same construction as of $\mathscr{C}_{\sharp}^+$ (in the theory of perfect stacks) to obtain

 supported on